adguerra/LAMMPSStructures/README.md

 ## Brief Tour

 In this main folder we have a first draft of a PDF of the derivation of all of the interatomic forces -- PairPotentialDerivations.pdf.
-For now
+Until further notice we recommend instead referring to this publication for a more thorough, well-edited, and specific derivation of the pair potentials for 1-d elastic structures.

-In this repository I have a couple of different examples of how we make and use elastic structures in LAMMPS.
-I will split this up into two categories of structures:
+We split our examples into two categories:

  - 1d structures, which are "grains" or "particles" arranged in a line to form an elastic beam
  - 2d structures, which are particles arranged in a triangular lattice to form an elastic sheet